NaniDAO/accounts/docs/src/src/Account.sol/contract.Account.md

 ### _calldataKeccak

 *Keccak function over calldata.
-This is more efficient than letting solidity do it.*
+This is more efficient than letting Solidity do it.*

 ```solidity